-The financial statements are prepared in accordance with the Singapore Financial Reporting Standards (FRSs).
+The financial statements have been prepared in accordance with the Singapore Financial Reporting Standards (FRSs).

-This is the first set of the Bureau's annual financial statements in which FRS 116 Leases has been applied.
 The related changes to significant accounting policies are described in note 2.5.

 2.2 Basis of measurement

 The financial statements have been prepared on the historical cost basis.